 The models have four modules, audio quality, video quality, combination both quality parameters, and the module taking into account starting time, quality switches, and stalling.
 Results should be ready by the next SG 12 meeting.

-vqeg/qualitent joint activity by Marie-Neige Garcia
+vqeg/qualinet joint activity by Marie-Neige Garcia

 Literature overview of the AVHD adaptive streaming.
 It is open for anyone.
 Already 50 papers with description.
 The output is the paper: “Quality of Experience and HTTP adaptive streaming: a review of subjective studies”.
 It is planned to run joined subjective experiments.